Counselor Education (EPCE)

 5355.
 Introduction to Career Counseling (3).
 Overview of career theories, assessment procedures, techniques, and counseling processes used with adolescents and adults in school and community settings.

 5357.
 Techniques of Counseling (3).
+Prerequisites: Admission to the EPCE program.
 Theory, simulation, and practice of counseling techniques used in school and community agency settings.

 5358.
 Introduction to School Counseling (3).
 Designed to equip students with skills and knowledge to develop, implement, manage, and assess components of a comprehensive developmental school counseling program.